Cut Resistant Gloves

 EN 388:2016 – Modification to the Standard for Cut Resistant Gloves Explained

 The European standard EN 388:2016 that is designed for ‘Protective gloves against mechanical risks’ has now been published to replace the EN 388:2003 safety gloves standard.
-Safety gloves account for the largest market share of all personal protective equipment sold as they protect wearers from a wide range of hazards.
+Safety gloves account for the largest market share of all personal protective equipment sold.

-Due to the continuous development of materials and to assist wearers with the selection of the right safety gloves, it has become necessary to adjust the standard used to test and classify safety gloves.
-For this reason, EN 388:2016 has been developed.
+Due to the continuous development of materials, the standard used to test and classify safety gloves has been updated to EN 388:2016.
 The new standard enables levels of protection against different risks to be defined.
-These defined levels of protection enable appropriate gloves to be selected, based on the hazards and risks identified for specific work activities.
+These defined levels of protection allow appropriate gloves to be selected, based on the hazards and risks identified for specific work activities.

 Changes under the EN 388:2016